Salem Willows: Food and Restaurants

 Multiple restaurants have had their place at the Willows.
 The Chase Willow House opened in 1874 and was one of the most famous.
 It burned down quickly around midnight on July 15, 1952.
 Other restaurants that existed in the past were Ebsen's, Downing's seafood restaurant, Swenbeck's, and “Blind Pat” Kenneally's double-jointed peanut stand.

 Today there are fewer food options, but Hobbs' popcorn and ice cream stand is open seasonally and is known for their homemade ice cream and popcorn.
 Everett Hobbs and Wilbur Eaton sold popcorn at the Willows in the mid 1880s and bought a building to set up shop in 1897.
 Today the fourth generation of Hobbs' continue the tradition.

 Salem Lowe and the Chop Suey sandwich

 The Salem Lowe Co. restaurant can be dated back to at least 1912 and was originally located at 228 Essex Street in downtown Salem.
 It was originally a sit down restaurant serving Chinese and American food, which were separated on the menu.
-Today it is a take out restaurant only and is located at the Salem Willows Park.